-The establishment and maintenance of an effective internal audit function is a requirement of the Solvency II Directive, as implemented in the UK through PRA rules applicable to the Group and its UK regulated insurance undertakings.
+The establishment and maintenance of an effective internal audit function is a requirement of the UK Solvency II regime through PRA rules applicable to the Group and its UK regulated insurance undertakings.
 An internal audit function is also required under FCA rules in relation to the Group's UK regulated investment management business.